-Statement Of Work: What It Is & How to Create One for Your Project
+Statement of Work: What It Is & How to Create One for Your Project

 No matter how massive or how simple, when entering into a contract with another business, a statement of work will be the initial binding guarantee and outline of how the work will meet established guidelines, standards, and expectations.

-FREE template you can find below 👇👇👇
+The FREE template you can find below 👇👇👇

 What is a Statement of Work?

 A statement of work or SoW is a contract setting up the expectations for the project and aligning the team(s) involved.
-Details should clarify price, timeline, deliverables, process, expectations of requirements, invoicing schedules, and much more, depending on the scope and breadth of your project.
+Details should clarify the price, timeline, deliverables, process, expectations of requirements, invoicing schedules, and much more, depending on the scope and breadth of your project.